Cookie Run: Braverse Deck-Building Basics: How to Build Your First 60

 One color or two?

 Single-color decks are more consistent because every card fits your resource base cleanly.
 Multicolor decks (which are legal) open up stronger combinations at the cost of consistency, since your Support cards have to fuel more demands.
-[Verify exact multicolor cost rules against the official rulebook.]
+The exact multicolor cost rules are worth confirming against the official rulebook before you commit to a splash in a tournament.

 For your first built deck: stay one color.
 You'll learn the clean version of your strategy, and you'll discover exactly what your color lacks.
 That gap is the reason to splash a second color later - not "these cards look cool together."
 We cover how colors combine into full strategies in deck archetypes explained.